This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

-For clarity in this document, all PNAs are divided into three categories; OLDER and NEWER PNAs, and Windows 7 PNAs (Win7 also implies newer.)
+For clarity in this document, all PNAs are divided into four categories.
 The procedures below vary slightly depending upon version.

 The procedures are identical and one can use mechanical or solid state drives interchangeably.

-- NEWER PNAs with Windows 7 as the OS.
+- "A" MODEL-W7 PNAs with Windows 7 as the OS.
 The only reason this matters is because the directory paths are slightly different from XP.
 These paths will be listed in purple

 There are a couple of scenarios where hard drive maintenance is a bit out of the ordinary.
 This document is intended

 to explain how to handle these situations with a minimum of problems.
 These two cases are: